alignalghii/reversed-polish-notation-translator/README.md

 Although intuitively this seems to be a sufficient coverage for the specification of the problem, the so-called *property testing* often provides more thorough testing, because random generation provides hundreds of samples for free.
 Of course, that comes for a price, but this is infact rather an advantage rather than a disadvantage: property testing motivates the programmer towards grasping core properties on a higher level, and a good unserstanding of the very algebra of the problem.

 Here, QuickCheck will be used for this property testing tool, but the more important question is how we can grasp the task and generalize in into algebraic properties.
-It can be done indeed: let us discover a kind og V-shape pattern:
+It can be done indeed: let us discover a kind of $\vec V$-shape pattern:

 ```haskell
 prop_translate :: SimpleArithmetic -> Bool
 prop_translate abstractSyntaxTree = translate (showAsInfix abstractSyntaxTree) == showAsPostfix abstractSyntaxTree
 ```

-By V-shaped pattern of testing, I mean that we can find a “common” representation “above”/“above” the infix notation and postfix notation: the *abstract syntax tree*.
+By $\vec V$-shaped pattern of testing, I mean that we can find a “common” representation “above”/“above” the infix notation and postfix notation: the *abstract syntax tree*.
 It can be regarded as a “notation-agnostic”, “common” representation:

 ```haskell
 data Digit = Dgt Int